-Non-linearity in the extent of exposure.
-Table 2 shows that the high-probability group-which captures the 10% most exposed individuals-and the high-recall group-which covers a broader group comprising 75% of the minimum wage workers-provide strikingly similar estimates across the subgroups studied here.
-This suggests that the impact of the policy does not seems to depend on non-linearity in the extent of exposure.
-Figure 5 explores this non-linearity in more detail.
-We show the estimated impact on the key labor market outcomes by applying various cut-offs in the predicted probability.
-The green solid lines show the five year averaged post-treatment estimates for individuals whose predicted probability is above the particular predicted probability threshold.
-As this threshold decreases, we also naturally decrease the precision as our group will include more non-minimum wage workers in the sample.
-At the same time, we also capture a larger fraction of minimum wage workers and so we attain a higher recall rate.
+Table 2 shows that the high-probability group (which captures the 10% most exposed individuals) and the high-recall group (which covers a broader group comprising 75% of the minimum wage workers) provide strikingly similar estimates across the subgroups studied here.
+This suggests that the impact of the policy does not seem to depend on nonlinearity in the extent of exposure.
+Figure 5 explores this nonlinearity in more detail.
+We show the estimated impact on the key labor market outcomes by applying various cutoffs in the predicted probability.
+The solid lines show the 5-year averaged posttreatment estimates for individuals whose predicted probability is above the particular predicted probability threshold.
+As this threshold decreases, we also naturally decrease the precision, as our group will include more non-minimum-wage workers in the sample.
+At the same time, we also capture a larger fraction of minimum wage workers, so we attain a higher recall rate.

-Panel (a) shows that the wage effects tends to decline as we lower the minimum predicted probability.
-This is what we would expect given the declining precision rate: as we lower the threshold our sample will cover more and more non-minimum wage workers whose wages are unaffected (directly) by the policy.
-Panel (b) shows that employment responses, which start from a small positive effect, decline as we lower the precision.
+Figure 5A shows that the wage effects tend to decline as we lower the minimum predicted probability.
+This is what we would expect given the declining precision rate: as we lower the threshold, our sample will cover more and more non-minimum-wage workers whose wages are unaffected (directly) by the policy.
+Figure 5B shows that employment responses, which start from a small positive effect, decline as we lower the precision.
 As a result, when we divide the employment effects by the wage effects, we obtain a stable employment elasticity with respect to own wage.

-Furthermore, Panel (c) shows that the unemployment rate declines at the high-probability group but that decline shrinks as we increase the recall rate.
-The estimated change in participation rate, which is shown in panel (d), is close to zero and unrelated to the recall rate.
-Overall, the graphical evidence on Figure 5 finds no clear indication for non-linearities in response to the policy.
+Furthermore, figure 5C shows that the unemployment rate declines at the high-probability group but that the decline shrinks as we increase the recall rate.
+The estimated change in participation rate, which is shown in figure 5D, is close to zero and unrelated to the recall rate.
+Overall, the graphical evidence in figure 5 finds no clear indication for nonlinearities in response to the policy.

-Timing of the Impact.
-Figures 6 and 7 show the impact of the minimum wage on various labor market outcomes over time for the high-recall and the high-probability groups respectively.
-In the figure we plot $\beta{\tau}$ expressed relative to the event date $\tau = -1$ , or the year just prior to treatment.
-Panel (a) shows the evolution of wages around the minimum wage increase.
-There is a clear increase in wages in line with the timing of the minimum wage increase, and this is not driven by pre-existing trends.
-Over time the wage effects are somewhat attenuated, which reflect that the most recent minimum wage changes tend to be larger.
+Timing of the Impact

+Figures 6 and 7 show the impact of the minimum wage on various labor market outcomes over time for the high-recall and high-probability groups, respectively.
+In the figures we plot $\beta{\tau}$ expressed relative to the event date $\tau = -1$ , or the year just before treatment.
+Panel A shows the evolution of wages around the minimum wage increase.
+There is a clear increase in wages in line with the timing of the minimum wage increase, and this is not driven by preexisting trends.
+Over time the wage effects are somewhat attenuated, which reflects that the most recent minimum wage changes tend to be larger.